orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

 - when omitted or set to `false` (which was the behavior before `all-forms` was supported)
     - Only forms to which the user has "access" are returned.
     - If the user has access as per `form-builder-permissions.xml`, then all form definitions are returned.
+        - [SINCE Orbeon Forms 2022.1], this logic is ignored if `ignore-admin-permissions` is set to `true`.
     - Otherwise:
         - `library` form definitions are excluded
         - forms which have permissions defined and for which the user has no permissions at all are excluded